ironbar/orangutan/reports/01_Business_Understanding.md

 **TODO:** Currently is not known if there is going to be a private and public liderboard.
 According to the [rules](http://animalaiolympics.com/rules.html) it may be possible to do variations on the tests after the competition has ended.

+It seems that the evaluation will be hosted on [EvalAI](https://evalai.cloudcv.org/), an open source platform for evaluating and comparing machine learning (ML) and artificial intelligence algorithms (AI) at scale.

 ## Assess situation
 <!---This task involves more detailed fact-finding about all of the resources,